Nigerian politician and wife facing jail after ‘landmark’ organ-harvesting case

 The Ekweremadus’ 25-year-old daughter, Sonia, who has a serious kidney condition, wept in court as she was cleared by the jury, which deliberated for nearly 14 hours.

-It is the first time defendants have been convicted under the Modern Slavery Act of an organ-harvesting conspiracy.
+It is the first time defendants have been convicted under the Modern Slavery Act of an organ-harvesting conspiracy which carried a maximum life sentence.

 Following the guilty verdicts, Mr Justice Johnson remanded the defendants into custody to be sentenced on May 5.